Serving the Lord - and themselves. Read more…

 Netflix and Stan are solid streaming services, so you can’t go wrong with either one.
 If iconic TV and fast-tracked US shows are more your thing, go with Stan.
 If you’re more interested in Netflix’s original productions and want a better collection of movies, opt for the streaming giant.

 Or simply get them both and you’ll likely never run out of stuff to watch ever again.
-Netflix and Stan both come with a one-month free trial, so you can give them a spin and see which one works best for your needs.
+Stan comes with a one-month free trial, so you can give it a spin if it works best for your needs.
+Netflix doesn't have a free trial so you have to commit straight off the bat.

 Looking for even more services to add to your entertainment roster?
 See our Aussie streaming services guide.